1977 Cleveland Browns season: Schedule

-Note: Intra-division opponents are in bold text.

 Game summaries

 Week 1

 The 1977 season started with a league rival and an impressive win.

 Week 2

 The Cleveland Browns had not hosted nor been in a Monday Night Football game since the 1973 season, when they lost at home against the Miami Dolphins.
 The Cleveland Stadium was sold out that beautiful night along the lakefront and the crowd looked forward to a great game.
 Indeed, the game went into overtime, and with a little more than 10 minutes left in over time, Don Cockroft kicked a 35-yard field goal to end the game with a win for the Browns.
 Howard Cosell said that it was one of the most exciting finishes to a Monday Night Football game that he ever witnessed.

 Week 3 vs Steelers

 Week 5

-The Browns beat the Oilers 24-23 on another Cockroft last-second field goal.
-Toni Fritsch kicks a 37-yarder with 4:28 left to give Houston a 23-21 lead, but running back Greg Pruitt leads the Browns on their final scoring drive with three runs and a 13-yard third-down completion to Cleo Miller.
+The Browns beat the Oilers 24–23 on another Cockroft last-second field goal.
+Toni Fritsch kicks a 37-yarder with 4:28 left to give Houston a 23–21 lead, but running back Greg Pruitt leads the Browns on their final scoring drive with three runs and a 13-yard third-down completion to Cleo Miller.
 Cockroft's six points lift him past Jim Brown to the no. 2 spot (behind Lou Groza) on the Browns' all-time scoring list.